OfficeDev/office-js-docs-pr/docs/concepts/duplicate-legacy-metaos-add-ins.md

 ## Replace the existing add-in

-When you're ready to replace existing add-in, you need to configure the unified manifest to identify the existing add-in.
+When you're ready to replace the existing add-in, you need to configure the unified manifest to identify the existing add-in.
 (Don't remove the existing add-in from AppSource or the Microsoft 365 admin center.)
 After the new add-in is deployed, when a user runs the existing add-in, they'll see a prompt to install the new version.
 If they choose not to, the existing add-in runs.
 If they choose to upgrade, the existing add-in will be hidden.

 To configure the unified manifest:

-1. Scroll to the extension object in the “extensions” array.
+1. Scroll to the extension object in the "extensions" array.
-1. Create an “alternatives” array property, if there isn’t one already.
+1. Create an "alternatives" array property, if there isn’t one already.
-1. In the “alternatives” array, create an object that has a “hide” property.
+1. In the "alternatives" array, create an object that has a "hide" property.
-1. Give the “hide” object a “storeOfficeAddin” property.
+1. Give the "hide" object a "storeOfficeAddin" property.
-1. Give the “storeOfficeAddin” object an “officeAddinId” property with the GUID of the existing add-in as its value.
-The following is an example:
+1. Give the "storeOfficeAddin" object an "officeAddinId" property with the GUID of the existing add-in as its value.
+The following is an example.

     ```json
     "extensions": [